NoellePatterson/eflow-readme/wet-season-initiation/duration.md

 #### Definition:

-Wet season initiation duration is usually set as the the number of days from the beginning of the initiation event until the initiation event peak.
+Wet season initiation duration is in most cases calculated as the the number of days from the beginning of the initiation event until the initiation event peak.
+See step 6 in the calculation steps for the exception to this rule.

 #### Steps: